joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

 ## Rust (thanks[@Kazetsukai](https://github.com/lukemcgregor/basic-api/pull/2))

-I know absolutally nothing about rust (before today), so fun times.
+I know absolutely nothing about rust (before today), so fun times.
 Rust is a functional language designed for performance.

 > Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.